 Get exclusive member benefits & effect social change.
 Join Today

-Many different types of bacteria can grow on animal products.
-It’s important to safely handle and store all types of meat.
-However, many people find it confusing that different types of meat have different handling rules.
-It may be perfectly safe to eat one type of meat a week after it was prepared or freeze it to eat later.
-However, other types should be thrown away after only a few days or kept unfrozen.
+Many types of bacteria can grow on animal products, so it’s important to safely handle and store all types of meat.
+However, the different rules for handling different types of meat can be confusing.
+It may be perfectly safe to eat some meat a week after it was prepared or to freeze it for later.
+Other types should be thrown away after only a few days.

-There are safety issues associated with whatever you may eat.
-A healthy kitchen depends on your knowledge of how to safely cook and store your food.
+Safety issues are associated with everything you may eat.
+A healthy kitchen depends on your knowledge of safe cooking and storage practices.

-Prepare the meat on a separate surface from other cooking materials.
-Germs spread easily.
-It’s particularly important to keep vegetables and other ingredients away from meat, especially if you are not cooking them together in the same dish.
+Because bacteria can spread easily, prepare the meat on a surface that’s separate from all other cooking materials.
+Keep vegetables and other ingredients away from meat, especially if you aren’t cooking them together in the same dish.

-Use separate cutting boards.
-You should also clean all cooking utensils after they come into contact with raw meat.
-Different utensils should be used to serve food than prepare it.
+Try to use separate cutting boards, clean all cooking utensils after they touch raw meat, and use different utensils to serve food after you’ve prepared it.

-As a general rule, uncured raw meat lasts safely for around three days in the refrigerator.
-If you are planning to keep uncooked meat longer, then freezing is your best bet.
-Meat should be sealed in an airtight package before freezing.
-Then it can usually be frozen for at least several months.
+Uncured, raw meat generally lasts safely for around three days in the refrigerator.
+If you plan to keep uncooked meat longer, freezing it is your best bet.
+Seal the meat in an airtight package before freezing.
+Then, it can usually be frozen for at least several months.

 Safe freezing and refrigeration time also depends on the storage temperature.
-Freezers should be kept as close to 0 degrees Fahrenheit as possible.
-This helps keep food fresh and retain nutrients.
-Refrigerators should be kept at around 34 F to effectively prolong the shelf life of foods.
-This temperature is just above freezing.
+Keep your freezer as close to 0°F (-17.8°C) as possible.
+This helps retain nutrients and keep food fresh.
+Keep your refrigerator at around 34°F (1.1°C), just above freezing, to effectively prolong the shelf life of foods.

-Below is a general guide to how long basic meats can be kept safely if they are stored properly.
+Below are general guidelines for how long basic meats can be kept safely if they’re stored properly.

 Cooking temperature affects both the taste and safety of food.

-The spectrum of rare to well-done depends on the temperature at the center of the meat.
-This temperature is best checked using a meat thermometer.
+The rare to well-done spectrum refers to the temperature at the center of the meat, which is best checked using a meat thermometer.
 These can be found at kitchen supply stores and in most grocery stores.
 Typical cooking temperatures are:

-Fish has a wide spectrum of safe cooking methods.
-They change depending on the type and quality of fish you are cooking.
-The method used to cook the fish is also extremely important.
+Fish has a wide spectrum of safe cooking methods, depending on the type and quality of fish you’re cooking.
+The cooking method you use is also extremely important.

-Check cooking instructions for different types of fish.
-In general, fish should be cooked all the way through.
-However, medium-rare may be acceptable for certain types of fish.
-Raw fish, like sushi, should only be eaten with caution.
-It must be prepared carefully to reduce the risk of contamination.
+Check the cooking instructions for different types of fish.
+Fish should generally be cooked all the way through, but medium-rare may be acceptable for certain types.
+Raw fish, such as sushi, should be eaten with caution.
+It must be sushi-grade fish that’s prepared carefully to reduce the risk of contamination.

 Written by: the Healthline Editorial Team and Tim Jewell